 - Penalties.

-At the end of the season, the winner of the league from the top division becomes the champion of the country.
+At the end of the season, the top divisions league winner becomes the national champion.

 Promotion & Relegation